Marywood University: Academics

 Marywood's programs are administered through four degree-granting colleges, with 60 bachelor's degree, 36 master's degree, two doctoral degrees, two terminal degrees by program (MFA, Ed.S.).
 All students are required to complete a core curriculum in the liberal arts in addition to the courses in their major.
 Undergraduates may also enroll in double majors, honors, and independent study programs, practicums, internships, and study abroad, as well as Army and Air Force ROTC programs.

+Marywood students may cross-register for up to six credits per year at the University of Scranton, or limited courses at Immaculata University and Lackawanna College.

 The university is structured into three colleges: